 The default Label Variants allow builders to quickly choose among body or heading styles.

 Check Common style properties of web controls for further details on how to style your Label Web Control.

 To make a Label that displays different text depending on the value of variables, you must edit the Airscript expression that defines the text of the Label.
 Here's an example where we personalize a greeting by inserting the text variable

 first_name into the text by using double curly brackets to designate an Airscript expression for evaluation within a string:

 In practice, you might not always have a value for

-firstName, so you can create a conditional using IF() and ISEMPTY() to check if there's a name and change the the text displayed in the Label accordingly.
+first_name, so you can disable the Label using IF() and ISEMPTY() to check if there's a name and change the the text displayed in the Label accordingly.